swadhwa369/ForSid/02_multiplication_table/README.md

 The `rows` X `columns` represents the dimension of a multiplication table.

-The return value is a multidimensional array.
+The **return value is a multidimensional or one-dimensional array**.

 Examples: